cafeibit/Azure-Data-Engineering/readme.md

   * N different transformations can be processed on a single data element, on a single thread, on a single machine.
 * Optimizations can be applied prior to code compilation

+### Describe the fundamentals of how the Catalyst Optimizer works

 Because the Databricks API is declarative, a large number of optimizations are available to us.
 Some of the examples include:
   * Optimizing data type for storage
   * Rewriting queries for performance